Des Deroche at Happy Hour, 2016.

 facing challenges and how to help them.

-hen he’d fire the same story back at me, but
+Then he’d fire the same story back at me, but

-about helping workers
+about helping workers become better workers,

 or how teamwork develops in athletics, or